 If you need to take photos of something as a reference for your next piece, record it in your planner, then push it to Reminders.
-If you want to tell everyone to come to an exhibition you’re involved in, create a posting schedule in your planner and start publicising it online.
-This is a great way to stay organised and the best way to ensure you have regular content being created.
+This is a great way to stay organised.
 Plan to do it!
 I honestly can’t get by without my planner, I look at it every single morning to remind myself of what it is I’ve got planned for the day.
 It’s a 10 minute job that sets you up for success.

 Another app I love for storing different things is Evernote.
 I have Evernote synced between my phone and my laptop, so my devices can talk to one another.
 I use Evernote for storing my hashtags.
 So, I’ve got a Notebook in Evernote called “hashtags,” and within the hashtags notebook are different notes.
 Each note contains different groups of hashtags.
-So let’s say I was going to do a post on Instagram, one of my Connect with the Creator posts which features nature photography, I would go to my Evernote Notebook for hashtags, I would go to the note that’s called Nature Photography and copy the 20 hashtags I’ve stored.
+So let’s say I was going to do a post on Instagram, I would go to my Evernote Notebook for hashtags, and copy the 20 hashtags I’ve stored.

 I also use Evernote to store Swipe Files.
 As you surf around the Internet and you see some art you really like, perhaps it’s the way something is coloured or it’s composition, or you receive an email and you like how someone expressed something, it’s easy to forget what you saw after a while.
 I save these things to a Swipe File in Evernote.
 It’s a quick process… you find something you like and then you send it to Evernote (just like you’re sending an email).
 Then when you’re creating you can go to your Swipe File for inspiration.